miharothl/CarND-MPC-Project/README.md

 ## Model Predictive Control with Latency

 Latency is used to simulate the delay between the actuator command to take effect on the vehicle.
-The actuator values computed by the solver for a next timestamp will be in the past.
+The actuator values computed by the solver for a next timestamp would be in the past.

 In order to compensate for that constraints were set to compute for two timestamps ahead `MPC.cpp lines 136-139`.

+The vehicle can complete the course with the target speed 70 Mph.

 ---